 After the first section — a prologue promoted to Side A of an album — the movie becomes anecdotal, with analogues of the boot-camp characters popping up everywhere.
 Nobody in Vietnam is as dominant as Hartman, but we’re given a rather lackadaisical authority figure, a lieutenant who edits Stars and Stripes and sends reporter Joker off to cover Tet with cheesedick photographer Rafterman (Kevyn Major Howard) in tow.
 Kubrick plays with military language here — a new directive encourages reporters to replace “search and destroy” with “sweep and clear” (“Very catchy,” snarks Joker).
 Pauline Kael’s review complained that the Marines’ “language is inert,” but the dialogue here is another instance of Kubrick’s fascination with “phatic speech” — verbiage with no content.
 A lot of the dialogue is just callow boasting, especially when Joker meets Pyle’s Vietnam twin, Animal Mother (Adam Baldwin), and pretty much distrusts him on sight.
 (The brutal Animal Mother, who resembles a harder Pyle, is what Pyle might have become if he had survived the Island.)

 Full Metal Jacket gathers tension in a cruelly mathematical sequence foreshadowed by Hartman’s earlier praise of infamous Marine-trained snipers — Whitman, Oswald — who showed what one motivated Marine and his rifle could do.
 The platoon has made a wrong turn; acting doesn’t get any finer than Arliss Howard and Dorian Harewood (as the ironic Eightball) looking at a map and realizing how far off they are.
 One by one, men scamper over the treacherous rubble of Hue and get picked off ignominiously.
-Kubrick summons up whispers of the uncanny here, as if the god of war himself is reaching down and unplugging these robots of combat.
+Kubrick summons up whispers of the uncanny here, as if the god of war himself were reaching down and unplugging these robots of combat.
 There is a face-off mirroring the final one between Joker and Pyle, only this time Joker does not “hesitate in the moment of truth.”

 Coming as it did after Oliver Stone’s Platoon, and after seven years of silence from Kubrick himself, Full Metal Jacket couldn’t help but disappoint critics, none of whom really seemed to get it.
 Some turned to Gustav Hasford’s more emotionally transparent source novel, castigating Kubrick for yet another icy view of humanity.
 Kubrick, it was said, painted portraits of inhumanity by denying his characters their humanity.
 But there is humanity here, though not the sort we generally like to face.
 It is humanity as flawed system — the faulty meat run through the grinder of war.
 Hartman reigns over his enclosed kingdom of recruits, but he’s not getting them ready for war.
 He’s getting them ready for death.